 1. Plant seeds directly in the garden in early to late July, depending on where you live, for a Halloween harvest.
 Most pumpkins mature in about 90 to 100 days.
 Read the package and count backwards to ensure they’ll be ready before the first frost (find your average first frost date here through your local university coop extension).

 2. Plant three or four seeds per hole in full sun, which is out about 6 or more hours per day.
 Keep them watered, especially when they’re setting fruit, and weeded so the baby plants aren’t competing for nutrients and water.

 3. Most importantly, don’t forget to plant pollinator-friendly flowers nearby!
 Pumpkins, like other types of squash and melons, require pollinators to produce fruit.
-Otherwise, your pumpkins won’t form or will be misshapen.
+Otherwise, your pumpkins won’t form or will turn out misshapen.

-This is the big daddy of pumpkins.
+This is the mac daddy of pumpkins.
 It grows up to 200 pounds with a spread of at least 12 feet, so you’re going to need an extra-large garden to contain it.
 These pumpkins are grown primarily for show, as they’re seedy and not very tasty.
-But they’re a fun project if you aim to enter the county fair or harvest festival!
+But they’re a fun project if you aim to enter the county fair or harvest festival.